SpiderMultusConfig

 -

-is used as the master interface parameter. -
+master: ens192is used as the master interface parameter.

 When using IPVlan as the cluster's CNI, the kernel version must be higher than 4.2.